dmagda/DevMastersDb/postgres/top_five_postgres_extensions_for_developers.md

 # Top Five PostgreSQL Extensions for Application Developers

-In this guide, we'll work through top five PostgreSQL extensions for application developers.
-We'll start with the most obvious extensions such as pgvector and going down to the least known such as pg_anonimyze.
+In this guide, we'll work through the top five PostgreSQL extensions for application developers.
+We'll start with the most obvious extensions such as pgvector and go down to the least known such as pg_anonimyze.

 **Hands-On Video Tutorial: TBD**

 ## Deploy Extensible Postgres in Cloud

-It's usually not a brainer to deploy a Postgres instance with one of its extension.
-But it might be a tedious task to get an instance with several extensions.
+It's usually not a brainer to deploy a Postgres instance with one of its extensions.
+However it might be a tedious task to get an instance with several extensions.

 In this tutorial, we're going to experiment with the five extensions.
 We'll be using [Tembo](http://tembo.io/) that lets us deploy a free instance of Postgres in the cloud and enable 200+ Postgres extensions with a single button click.